boc-tothefuture/openhab-jruby/README.md

 7. Restart OpenHAB

 ## Rules Requirements
 1. Place Ruby rules files in `USERDATA/automation/jsr223/ruby/personal/` subdirectory
 2. Put `require 'OpenHAB'` at the top of any Ruby based rules file.

-## Ruby Gems
-[Bundler](https://bundler.io/) is integrated, enabling any [Ruby gem](https://rubygems.org/) compatible with JRuby to be used within rules.
-This permits easy access to the vast ecosystem libraries within the ruby community.
-It would also create easy reuse of automation libraries within the OpenHAB community, any library published as a gem can be easily pulled into rules.

 ##  Rule Syntax